Anirban-096/project-nre-compression/README.md

 # Project NRE-Compression

-This repository contains the basic python3 codes for the project related to Neural Ration Estimation (NRE) and Compression with SCRIPT and instructions for downloading and extracting the essential data files.
+This repository contains the basic python3 codes for the project related to Neural Ratio Estimation (NRE) and Compression with SCRIPT and instructions for downloading and extracting the essential data files.

 ## Data Files